MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 **XDF File Format**

 The External Data Frame (XDF) file format is a high-performance, binary file format for storing big data sets for use with RevoScaleR.
-This file format has an R interface and optimizes rows and columns for faster processing and analysis.  <a href="https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-introduction">Learn more…</a>
+This file format has an R interface and optimizes rows and columns for faster processing and analysis.
+[Learn more…](https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-introduction)